 Epinephrine will help alleviate the symptoms of both allergic asthma and anaphylaxis until you can get to the hospital.

 Severe allergic asthma attacks and anaphylaxis can be fatal, so it’s important to seek care at the first sign of symptoms.

-Most cases of allergic asthma are triggered by inhaled allergens.
+Inhaled allergens trigger most cases of allergic asthma.
 For example, the most common triggers are: